Cyril-Meyer/GPUBench-IMAGeS/README.md

   * GPU RTX 4090
   * CPU W-2255

 | Benchmark         | 2080 TI | 4090 α  | 4090 β  | 4090 γ  | W-2135  | W-2255  |
 |-------------------|--------:|--------:|--------:|--------:|--------:|--------:|
 | TF2-MLP           |     1.2 |     1.0 |     0.8 |     1.1 |    23.6 |    28.4 |
 | TF2-CNN-ResNet50  |     5.2 |     4.8 |     2.5 |     5.3 |   111.2 |    16.7 |
 | TF2-CNN-ResNet101 |     8.8 |     7.4 |     4.3 |     9.0 |   123.5 |    28.8 |

+# Stress test
+Stress test a.k.a GPGPU as winter heating are infinite test that allow you to test the stability of your setup.

+* run TensorFlow stress test `python run.py --stress`

 # Tips and tricks
 To check that your GPU is correctly installed, you can run the benchmark without